xzn/ntrviewer-hr/README.md

 ## Guide for settings

+Default should work fine for most scenarios.
+You can customize them as needed.

 | Setting | Instruction |
 | --- | --- |
 | View Mode | Choose the screens to display, and whether to display them in separate windows. |